ionStici/frontend/css/responsive-images.md

 ## Density Switching

-Serve a larger version of the same image for high resolution screens, and serve a smaller version of the same image for a low desnity screen.
+Serve a larger version of the same image for high resolution screens, and serve a smaller version of the same image for a low density screen.

 In the `srcset` attribute we specify 2 images and the **density descriptor** `1x 2x` for each.